SinnDevelopment/askesbot/README.md

 Chat bot to handle points and redeeming for the askesienne twitch channel.

-Integrates with GameWisp and the main twitch api.
+PIRCBot base along with Twitch API for retrieving list of moderators and users.